Arguments For and Against Abortion

 Guard yourself against this by laying your list aside, once in a while.
 Take a walk or do something else which allows you to distance yourself from overpowering thoughts.
 Your heart also needs a voice in the matter.
 But your deepest desires only become audible, when everything else quiets down.

-Our tip: When you create your personal list of abortion pros and cons, introduce a point system.
+Our tip: When you create your list of abortion pros and cons, introduce a point system.
 How would you rate the importance of each of the arguments?
 You could use a scale from 1-10.
 This would give you a better sense of your inclinations, rather than going by the sheer number of arguments.
 How will you take your strongest points into account?
-What will need to be reconsidered in order to allow room for your priorities?
+What will need to be reconsidered to allow room for your priorities?

 I Have Made My List of Pros and Cons — Now What?

 Our goal is to provide you with the support you desire so that you can overcome any obstacle that threatens to block your path.
 You are not alone!
-Allow us to walk alongside you by providing you with a judgement-free environment in which you can find the path that matches your desires and convictions:
+Allow us to walk alongside you by providing you with a judgment-free environment in which you can find the path that matches your desires and convictions: